-- If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
-Also check that the signal cables have been connected correctly. - You need only connect to this device using a composite Video connection if Component Video and S-Video inputs are unavailable for use.
-See "Connecting Video source devices" on page 17 for details.
+- If so, you can continue with this procedure. - If not, you will need to reassess which method you can use to connect to the device. - Take a Video cable and connect one end to the composite Video output socket of the Video source device. - 2.
+Connect the other end of the Video cable to the Video socket on the projector. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Also check that the signal cables have been connected correctly. - Tyou need only connect to this device using a composite Video connection if Component Video input is unavailable for use.
+See "Connecting Video source devices" on page 15 for details.